MariusVatasoiu/deno-image/README.md

 Type: `number`

 Desired width of the target image.
+For lanscape images, `width` has priority, for portrait images, `height` has priority.

 ##### height

 Type: `number`

 Desired height of the target image.
+For lanscape images, `width` has priority, for portrait images, `height` has priority.

+##### aspectRaio

+Type: `boolean`

+Keep aspect ration.
+Default is `true`.

 ## Credits